Calling all nature lovers! Concord is home to fantastic scenic parks, trails and gardens just waiting to be explored.

 After lunch, enjoy a visit to the historic Galindo Home and Gardens.
 Built in 1856, this Victorian ranch house was one of few of its kind in the county at the time, and it was home to four generations of the Galindo family.
 After being acquired by the Concord Historical Society in 2010, the property opened to the public for house tours and walks through the surrounding gardens.
 The gardens feature paved walking paths to admire the various trees on the grounds—from redwoods to palms to oaks— along with benches and arbors.

 To cap off a great visit, head over to The Veranda shopping center and enjoy some deliciously inspired Mexican food at Puesto.
 Whether you dine inside for the stylish décor, or enjoy the evening air outside on the patio, you will love their unique margaritas, cocktails, tacos and other house specialties.

-After dinner, catch a movie next door at the Veranda Luxe Cinema and IMAX or head back to the Crowne and relax with a nightcap on the patio.
+After dinner, catch a movie next door at the Veranda Luxe Cinema and IMAX or head back to the Concord Plaza and relax with a nightcap on the patio.